ruboto/ruboto-irb/index.md

 [ruboto-irb on GitHub](http://github.com/ruboto/ruboto-irb/)

-ruboto-irb is an Android application installable from the Android Market and includes an IRB (Interactive Ruby) console and also allows for scripts that interface with the Android API.
+ruboto-irb is an Android application installable from the Android Market and includes an IRB (Interactive Ruby) console and also allows you to run predefined or uploaded scripts.
+All scripts can interface with the full Android API.
 You can also create shortcuts to scripts directly from the home screen.
-Scripts can be uploaded separateley if you like.

 You can install ruboto-irb from the Android Market or download it directly to your Android device here: